News articles published are shown below. View all published news articles here.

 SITS provides an international network for stroke professionals.
 The network and the registry benefit all key participants.
 This includes patients, researchers, participating clinics, nations, regions, regulatory bodies and pharmaceutical companies.
 The network currently consists of over 3000 stroke professionals in over 70 countries.
 By being a member of the network you have access to internationally renowned researchers and have the opportunity to be part of high-impact studies.
 Also regional networks strengthen research within their region.

-SITS studies have generate more than fifty publications in international peer reviewed journals over the last years and many of these are in high impact journals, e.g. the Lancet, the Lancet Neurology, BMJ, Ann Neurology, Neurology and Stroke.
+SITS studies have generated more than fifty publications in international peer reviewed journals over the last years and many of these are in high impact journals, e.g. the Lancet, the Lancet Neurology, BMJ, Ann Neurology, Neurology and Stroke.
 These publications have had an impact on clinical practice such as extending time window for iv thrombolysis and iv thrombolysis for elderly 80 years.

-The latest events are shown below.
+Events are shown below.
 View all events here.